KlwntSingh/async-for/README.md

 ## How it works
 Package exposes two functions which will make your life much easier on handling list.
-Both does the same thing in different way i.e parallel and sequential way.
+Both does the same thing but in different way i.e parallel and sequential way.

-####    syncFor
+###    syncFor
 Executes callback function on every item in sequential manner.

     // importing package
-    const for-io = require("for-io")();
+    const forio = require("for-io")();

     let person1 = {
       firstName : "bob",